-12.A Exempted Micro-Enterprise
+13.1 Exempted Micro-Enterprise

-- (a) An exempted Micro-Enterprise (EME) is an entity with an annual turnover of R10 million or less provided that this amount may be reduced in accordance with sector charter thresholds for specific sectors or industries. - (b) The current thresholds for the Tourism and Construction Sector charters are R2.5 million and R1.5 million respectively. - (c) Exempted Micro-Enterprises are deemed to possess a B-BBEE Status of "Level Four Contributor", having a B-BBEE procurement recognition of 100%. - (d) An Exempted Micro-Enterprise qualifies for a promotion to a B-BBEE Status of "Level Three Contributor" having a B-BBEE procurement recognition of 110% if it is more than 50% owned by black people or by black women. - (e) Exempted Micro-Enterprises are allowed to be measured in terms of the QSE scorecard contained in the applicable code of good practice in the event of them wishing to maximize their points and move to the next procurement recognition level. - (e) Sufficient evidence of qualification as an Exempted Micro-Enterprise is an affidavit signed by a Commissioner of Oath.
+- (a) An exempted Micro-Enterprise (EME) is an entity with an annual turnover of R 10 million or less provided that this amount may be reduced in accordance with sector charter thresholds for specific sectors or industries. - (b) The current thresholds for the Tourism and Construction Sector charters are R2.5 million and R1.5 million respectively. - (c) Exempted Micro-Enterprises are deemed to possess a B-BBEE Status of "Level Four Contributor", having a B-BBEE procurement recognition of 100%. - (d) An Exempted Micro-Enterprise qualifies for a promotion to a B-BBEE Status of "Level Three Contributor" having a B-BBEE procurement recognition of 110% if it is more than 50% owned by black people or by black women. - (e) Exempted Micro-Enterprises are allowed to be measured in terms of the QSE scorecard contained in the applicable code of good practice in the event of them wishing to maximize their points and move to the next procurement recognition level. - (f) Sufficient evidence of qualification as an Exempted Micro-Enterprise is an auditor's certificate or similar certificate issued by an accounting officer of a closed corporation or a verification agency accredited by SANAS.

-12.A Qualifying Small Enterprise
+13.2 Qualifying Small Enterprise

-- (a) Any enterprise with an annual Total Revenue of between R10 million and R50 million qualifies as a Qualifying Small Enterprise (QSE). - (b) Enterprises claiming qualifying small enterprise status must include in any bid submitted to the municipality, an original and valid B-BBEE status level affidavit /SANAS certificate if the black ownership is less than 51% substantiating their B-BBEE rating.
-The latter certificate must be issued by a verification agency accredited by SANAS.
+- (a) Any enterprise with an annual Total Revenue of between R 10 million and R 50 million qualifies as a Qualifying Small Enterprise. - (b) Enterprises claiming qualifying small enterprise status must include in any bid submitted to the municipality, an original and valid B-BBEE status level certificate or a certified copy thereof, substantiating their B-BBEE rating.
+This certificate must be issued by a verification agency accredited by SANAS or a Registered Auditor approved by the Independent Regulatory Board of Auditors.

-12.A Start-up enterprises
+13.3 Start-up enterprises

 - (a) Start-up enterprises must be measured as Exempted Micro-Enterprises for the first year following their formation or incorporation.
 This provision applies regardless of the expected total revenue of the start-up enterprise. - (b) Start-up Enterprises are deemed to have a "B-BBEE Status of Level Four Contributor". - (c) In order to qualify as a Start-up Enterprise, the enterprise must provide an independent confirmation of its status. - (d) Despite subparagraphs (a) and (b), Start-up Enterprises must submit a QSE Scorecard when tendering for any contract or seeking any other business with a value higher than R5 million but less than R35 million.
 For contracts above R35 million, they should submit the generic scorecard.
-The preparation of such scorecards must use annualized data. - (e) The accounting officer shall reserve the right to require a Start-up Enterprise referred to in subparagraph (d) to submit a verification certificate issued by a verification agency approved by SANAS.
+The preparation of such scorecards must use annualized data. - (e) The accounting officer shall reserve the right to require a Start-up Enterprise referred to in subparagraph (d) to submit a verification certificate issued by either a verification agency approved by SANAS or a Registered Auditor approved by the Independent Regulatory Board of Auditors.

-13. General preconditions for consideration of written quotations or bids
+14. General preconditions for consideration of written quotations or bids